ShuffleDAO/shuffledao-docs/docs/intro.md

 ## What is ShuffleDAO?
 ShuffleDAO is an NFT incubator.
-Our token, $MINT, is the community currency that backs our partner projects, providing long-term value to NFT holders.
+Our token, MINT, is the community currency that backs our partner projects, providing long-term value to NFT holders.
 Our goal is to streamline the NFT development process and unify NFT economies using MINT.

 ### How to participate in ShuffleDAO